sparkflows/sparkflows-docs/docs/installation/installation/load-sample-projects.rst

 Select Sample data path
 -----------------------

 Select sample data path if the sample projects are copied to s3 location, HDFS, DBFS or Local.
-Leave the path as empty to pull the default location.
+Leave the path as empty to pull from the default location.

 .. figure:: ../../_assets/installation/load_example/new_page.PNG
    :alt: Example application